-In 2015, the Government of Canada's Extractive Sector Transparency Measures Act ("ESTMA") came into effect, which imposed mandatory reporting requirements on certain entities engaged in the "commercial development of oil, gas or minerals", including exploration, extraction and holding permits.
+In 2015, the Government of Canada's ESTMA came into effect, which imposed mandatory reporting requirements on certain entities engaged in the "commercial development of oil, gas or minerals", including exploration, extraction and holding permits.
 All companies subject to ESTMA must report payments over \$100,000 made to any level of a Canadian or foreign government (including Indigenous groups), including royalty payments, taxes (other than consumption taxes and personal taxes), fees, production entitlements, bonuses, dividends (other than ordinary dividends paid to shareholders), infrastructure improvement payments and other prescribed categories of payments.

 In May 2023, the Government of Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act was passed and came into effect January 1, 2024.
 The legislation imposes obligations to report steps taken during the previous financial year to prevent and reduce the risk of child labour or forced labour being used by the Company or in the Company's supply chains.
-First reports will be submitted to the government and made available to shareholders and filed on Sedar+ along with the companies annual financial statements prior to March 31, 2024.
+Reports will be submitted to the government and made available to shareholders and filed on SEDAR+ along with the Company's annual financial statements prior to March 31 of each year.

-Power Industry
+Power Industry in Alberta

-The development, construction and operation of power projects are subject to federal, provincial and/or local laws, rules, regulations and guidelines which are subject to governmental review and revision from time to time.
-Legislative regimes are generally in place to, among other things, ensure the reliability of electric systems, the exchange of electricity, safety, the protection of the environment and the regulation of land use.
+The development, construction and operation of power projects are subject to federal, provincial and/or local laws, rules, regulations and guidelines generally in place to ensure the reliability of electric systems, the exchange of electricity, safety, the protection of the environment and the regulation of land use.
 The laws, rules, regulations and guidelines that may become applicable to the Company primarily relate to the generation of electricity, the marketing and selling of electricity, the discharge of emissions into the water and air, waste disposal, water use, wetlands preservation, endangered species, and noise regulations, among other things.
 In many cases, such laws, rules, regulations and guidelines may also impose lengthy and complex processes for obtaining licenses, permits and approvals from federal, provincial and local authorities.